binhqd/str_shorten/README.md

 var shortenStr = strShorten(str, 11);
 ```

-The return value will be "We will win"
+The return value will be "We will win..."

 [See Demo](https://runkit.com/binhqd/runkit-npm-str-shorten)